Introducing Supportive - Profiles in your Gmail Learn more

 Attribution and licensing

-This is one of the highest-value sections in this whole guide.
+This is one of the highest-value parts of the whole guide.

 Internal use is the safe default